 Gregory Peck (1916–2003)

-Gregory Peck’s commanding voice and dignified presence made him an ideal leading man for roles requiring moral authority and gravitas.
-His picture of Atticus Finch in “To Kill a Mockingbird” is commonly regarded as one of the greatest performances in film history.
-Peck’s ability to convey integrity and compassion made him a beloved figure both on and off the screen.
+Gregory Peck’s commanding, sound, and dignified presence made him an ideal leading man for roles requiring moral authority and gravitas.
+His picture of Atticus Finch in To Kill a Mockingbird is commonly regarded as one of the most outstanding performances in movie history.
+Peck’s ability to convey integrity and compassion made him a lovely figure on & off the screen.

 Spencer Tracy (1900–1967)